Do you really need a Campervan Oven?

 Frying pan- yes a frying pan!
 You can cook so many things in a frying pan that you would normally automatically use an oven or microwave for.
 We cook pizzas, toasties, popcorn, flatbreads and nachos in our saucepan.
 In fact we used to use a ridgemonkey type grilling device but found we made better, more evenly cooked toast/toasties in the frying pan.
 Our only tip with this is buy a deep pan that allows you to cook everything (e.g. casseroles).
 We use a Zinel non-stick saute pan which you can buy from amazon.

 Ooni outdoor pizza oven- Anyone would think we like pizzas!
 We have met up with a few fellow vanlifers who have these and they do make absolutely delicious crispy pizzas.
 Ooni pizza ovens are also available as gas powered, charcoal powered, wood fired or multi fuel.
 They are obviously quite specialist in that you can make only pizzas in them but if you like pizzas then they are brilliant and look pretty snazzy too!
+If you would like to learn more about portable pizza ovens then check out Happy DIY Homes portable pizza oven review.

 Still Want an Oven in your Van?